Caffeine and Acne: the Final Judgement

 TWO: this 2006 study found that caffeine spiked cortisol equally in men and women: “Repeated caffeine doses increased cortisol levels across the test day without regard to the sex of the subject”.

-Spiking cortisol is one of the caffeine’s most notorious effects, occurring in both chronically relaxed patients and stressed ones…
+Spiking cortisol is one of the caffeine’s most notorious effects.
+It happens in both chronically relaxed patients and stressed ones…

-but whether it leads to acne depends entirely on your circumstances.
-If stress and anxiety are your constant companions, then your cortisol will be elevated all day and you’ll need all the assistance you can get it in restraining it.
+…but whether it leads to acne depends entirely on your circumstances.
+If you’re chronically stressed and anxious, then your cortisol will be elevated all day and you’ll need all the assistance you can get it in restraining it.
 Strangely, patients with higher blood pressure also had stronger cortisol reactions from caffeine (1998 study).

 That said, cortisol is a necessary hormone.
 You need it for energy regulation and blood pressure control.
 You’ll never have no cortisol, and nor would you want to – the real problem is chronically elevated levels.